 Vitol Holding II S.A.'s score of 33 is higher than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Vitol Holding II S.A., headquartered in Luxembourg (LU), reported total carbon emissions of approximately 30.7 million tonnes CO2e.
-This figure includes 1.8 million tonnes CO2e from Scope 1 emissions and a significant 28.8 million tonnes CO2e from Scope 3 emissions.
-The Scope 3 emissions breakdown reveals substantial contributions from upstream transportation and distribution (about 8.5 million tonnes CO2e) and end-of-life treatment of sold products (approximately 10.1 million tonnes CO2e).
-Comparatively, in 2022, the company recorded total emissions of about 28.2 million tonnes CO2e, with Scope 1 emissions remaining constant at 1.8 million tonnes CO2e and Scope 3 emissions at approximately 26.4 million tonnes CO2e.
-This indicates an increase in total emissions year-on-year, reflecting the challenges in reducing carbon footprints in the energy sector.
-Vitol has not disclosed any specific reduction targets or initiatives, nor does it appear to have cascaded data from a parent company.
-The absence of Science-Based Targets Initiative (SBTi) commitments suggests that the company may need to enhance its climate strategy to align with industry standards for emissions reduction.
-Overall, while Vitol Holding II S.A. has made strides in emissions reporting, the lack of defined reduction targets highlights an area for potential improvement in its climate commitments.
+This figure includes 1.8 million tonnes CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources.
+The majority of their emissions, about 28.8 million tonnes CO2e, fall under Scope 3, which encompasses indirect emissions from the value chain.
+Notably, significant contributors to Scope 3 emissions include investments (6 million tonnes CO2e), upstream transportation and distribution (8.5 million tonnes CO2e), and end-of-life treatment of sold products (10.1 million tonnes CO2e).
+Comparatively, in 2022, the company reported total emissions of approximately 28.2 million tonnes CO2e, with Scope 1 emissions remaining constant at 1.8 million tonnes CO2e and Scope 3 emissions at about 26.4 million tonnes CO2e.
+This indicates a rise in total emissions from 2022 to 2023, reflecting the challenges in reducing carbon footprints in the energy sector.
+Vitol has not disclosed any specific reduction targets or initiatives, such as those aligned with the Science Based Targets initiative (SBTi), nor have they made any climate pledges.
+This lack of formal commitments may reflect the broader industry context, where many companies are still developing comprehensive strategies to address climate change.
+Overall, while Vitol Holding II S.A. has made strides in transparency regarding their emissions, the absence of reduction targets highlights an area for potential improvement in their climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents